Christ-GUEDEGBE/COFFEE-SHOP-SALES/README.md

 ## Overview

 This project is a comprehensive sales dashboard for a coffee shop, built using Power BI.
-It's designed to provide actionable insights into sales trends, customer behavior, and product performance, ultimately empowering data-driven decisions to optimize operations and boost profitability.
-The dashboard is intended for use by store managers, owners, and marketing teams.
+It's designed to provide actionable insights into sales trends,or product performance, ultimately empowering data-driven decisions to optimize operations and boost profitability.
+The dashboard is intended for use by store managers, owners, and marketing teams of the shop.

 ![dashboard preview](./pictures/dashboard.gif)